Jybbs/Thermur/README.md

 ### Simulation Environment

--   **Platform**: We will use **PyBullet** [^19] for rigid-body dynamics, coupled with interpolated data from **WRF-Fire** [^20] to simulate the thermal-fluid environment.
+-   **Platform**: We will use **MuJoCo** [^19] for rigid-body dynamics, coupled with interpolated data from **WRF-Fire** [^20] to simulate the thermal-fluid environment.
 The coupling will be achieved via a custom Python wrapper that loads the netCDF output from WRF-Fire and provides a queryable interface, `env.get_state(x,y,z)`, which returns the interpolated wind and temperature vectors at any given point in the simulation space.
 This allows for rapid prototyping and testing of control algorithms on hundreds of agents simultaneously.

 -   **Execution Loop**: The simulation proceeds in discrete time steps (~20-50ms).
 In each step: